JuliaData/DataFramesMeta.jl/docs/src/index.md

 Column selections and transformations.
 Only newly created columns are kept.
 Operates on both a `DataFrame` and a `GroupedDataFrame`.

-`@select` copies the specified columns and return a new dataframe, while `@select!` mutates the original dataframe and return it.
+`@select` returns a new data frame with newly allocated columns, while `@select!` mutates the original data frame and returns it.

 When given a `GroupedDataFrame`, performs a transformation by group and then if necessary repeats the result to have as many rows as the input